ria-ee/X-Road-EE-docs/md/uc-gconf_x-road_use_case_model_for_global_configuration_distribution_1.4_Y-883-8.md

 2. CS administrator inserts the path to the configuration part file in the computer's file system.

-3. System verifies that the uploaded file conforms to xsd schema for given content identifier.
+3. System verifies that a validation program is described for this configuration part and validates the uploaded file using the program.

+4. System verifies that the validation of the uploaded file succeeded with no errors.

-4. System displays the message “Configuration file for content identifier 'X' uploaded successfully.”, where “X” is the content-identifier described for the configuration part.
+5. System displays the message “Configuration file for content identifier 'X' uploaded successfully.”, where “X” is the content-identifier described for the configuration part.

-5. System verifies that a file for this optional configuration part already exists in the system configuration and replaces the existing file with the uploaded one.
+6. System verifies that a file for this optional configuration part already exists in the system configuration and replaces the existing file with the uploaded one.

-6. System logs the event “Upload configuration part” to the audit log.
+7. System logs the event “Upload configuration part” to the audit log.

 **Extensions**: